Vibe Coding Crisis: Why AI Code Breaks

 | Code duplication | Reused functions | Same logic in 8 files |

-Then open the commit log and look at the sizes.
-If you see a commit called “Add user module” that changed 2,000 lines, followed by “Add payment module” with another 3,000, that’s AI paste.
-Developers who review each other’s code on every PR make small commits, 50 to 200 lines, dozens per week.
-Big dumps mean nobody reviewed the code before it went in.
+The commit log tells the same story.
+A commit called Add user module that changed 2,000 lines, followed by Add payment module with another 3,000, is AI paste.
+Developers who review each other’s code on every PR

 Vibe coding has a place #

-AI works for throwaway scripts too.
-Data migrations that run once.
-One-off reports.
-Internal tools that only three people touch.
+AI works for throwaway scripts too - data migrations that run once, one-off reports, internal tools that only three people touch.
 And it’s good for exploration.
 “What would this feature look like?”
 An AI can answer that question in 20 minutes instead of 2 days.

 Further reading #